Event Interview David Speer, Speers, Sky News

 David: The Western Sydney Airport?

 Jennifer: I was out on the site this morning and that will be an unbelievable catalyst for change and job creation here in Western Sydney but let's go to coal and this whole, kind of, let's build another coal fired power station.
 What is the problem we are trying to solve?
 Do we want people's power bills to go down?
 Or do we want to build a coal fired power station?
 If we want people's power bills to go down we'll do a couple of things.
 We'll implement the vast array of recommendations that the government has before it on how to get people's bills down.
-We will make sure that the existing power stations which represent 60 per cent of all energy use stay open and that there are incentives for people to invest in those.
+We will make sure that the existing coal-fired power stations which represent 60 per cent of all energy use stay open and that there are incentives for people to invest in those.
 And that we have got supply of coal coming into those power stations.
 Surely that is the practical, sensible thing to do rather than this debate about a new coal fired power station which will take a long time to build which will be the subject of endless planning appeals versus a practical, sensible discussion.
 Let's get the reference bill, the kind of technical word around the ACCC recommendation about how the power companies set the bills.
 Let's get supply moving.
 We've still got coal seame gas blocked up.

 David: This was an ACCC recommendation to underwrite new generation?